PBIS At Home for Families/Caregivers*

 These resources could be used directly by families or by school teams looking for ways to educate families about PBIS.

-What Families Need to Know About Positive Behavioral Supports and Interventions (YouTube)
+What Families/Caregivers Need to Know About Positive Behavioral Supports and Interventions (YouTube)

 - This is a 30-minute PBIS overview webinar recorded in December 2016 by Amy Wheeler-Sutton, Training and Development Coordinator, VTPBIS State Leadership Team.